 Because the microfoundations HC1/HC5 and ALL inferences that follow from them are methodologically forever unacceptable the whole of economics has to move from false microfoundations to true macrofoundations.
 This is called a paradigm shift.

-From the true macrofoundations follows, among others, the Profit Law and the employment equation which are readily testable.* So, the only question is: are these objective relationships materially and formally consistent and NOT AT ALL whether the Profit Law is useful in the discussion about environmental policies.
-This is as idiotic as the question whether the Law of Gravity is useful in the discussion about environmental policies.
+From the true macrofoundations follows, among others, the Profit Law and the Employment Law which are readily testable.#1 So, the only question is: are these objective relationships materially and formally consistent and NOT AT ALL whether the Profit Law is useful in the discussion about environmental policies.
+This is as idiotic as the question of whether the Law of Gravity is useful in the discussion about environmental policies.

-An economist who takes part in a policy discussion without knowing the macroeconomic Profit Law* is a laughing stock just like a physicist who does not know the Law of Gravity.
+An economist who takes part in a policy discussion without knowing the macroeconomic Profit Law#1 is a laughing stock just like a physicist who does not know the Law of Gravity.

 Your political agenda-pushing lacks sound scientific foundations.